Beyond Traffic Matrix: DELTA -- A DAG-Aware OCS Logical Topology Optimization for AIDCs: Computation-communication DAG-aware Optimization of Logical Topology for OCS-AIDC

-\textbf{Decision Variables:} \begin{itemize} [leftmargin=*, labelsep=5pt] \item $x_{i,j}$: An integer variable denoting the number of optical circuits/ports allocated between Pod $i$ and Pod $j$. \item $\beta_{i,j,b}$: A binary auxiliary variable that equals 1 if the $b$-th bit in the binary representation of $x_{i,j}$ is 1, and 0 otherwise. \item $t_k$: A continuous variable denoting the start time of the $k$-th time interval. \item $\Delta_k$: A continuous variable denoting the duration of the $k$-th time interval. \item $\rho_{i,j,b,k}$: A continuous auxiliary variable.
-If $\beta_{i,j,b} = 1$, this variable equals to $\Delta_k$; otherwise, it evaluates to 0. \item $w_{m,k}$: A continuous variable indicating the data volume transmitted by task $m$ during time interval $k$.
-Note that by formulating both $w_{m,k}$ and $\Delta_k$ as decision variables, the following MILP inherently exploits \textbf{O4} to optimize the transmission rates of competing flows. \item $y_{m,k}$: A binary variable indicating whether task $m$ is active during time interval $k$. \item $s\_flag_{m,k}$: A binary auxiliary variable indicating whether task $m$ is initiated at time interval $k$. \item $S_m, C_m$: Continuous variables denoting the start time and completion time of task $m$, respectively. \item $C$: A continuous variable denoting the iteration time of LLM training. \item $u_{i,j,k}$: A continuous auxiliary variable denoting the reference per-flow data transmission volume across the aggregated optical circuits between Pod $i$ and Pod $j$ during the $k$-th time interval.
-It facilitates the fair distribution (optional) of bandwidth across all active tasks sharing this inter-pod connection. \end{itemize}
+\textbf{Decision Variables:} \begin{itemize} [leftmargin=*, labelsep=5pt] \item $x_{i,j}$: An integer variable denoting the number of optical circuits/ports allocated from pod $i$ to pod $j$. \item $\beta_{i,j,b}$: A binary auxiliary variable that equals 1 if the $b$-th bit in the binary representation of $x_{i,j}$ is 1, and 0 otherwise. \item $t_k$: A continuous variable denoting the $k$-th temporal boundary point ($k=1,\dots,K+1$). \item $\Delta_k$: A continuous variable denoting the duration of the $k$-th time interval. \item $\rho_{i,j,b,k}$: A continuous auxiliary variable.
+If $\beta_{i,j,b} = 1$, this variable equals $\Delta_k$; otherwise, it evaluates to 0. \item $w_{m,k}$: A continuous variable indicating the data volume transmitted by task $m$ during time interval $k$.
+Note that by formulating both $w_{m,k}$ and $\Delta_k$ as decision variables, the following MILP inherently exploits \textbf{O4} to optimize the transmission rates of competing flows. \item $y_{m,k}$: A binary variable indicating whether task $m$ is active during time interval $k$. \item $s\_flag_{m,k}$: A binary auxiliary variable indicating whether task $m$ is initiated at time interval $k$. \item $S_m, C_m$: Continuous variables denoting the start time and completion time of task $m$, respectively. \item $C$: A continuous variable denoting the iteration time of LLM training. \item $u_{i,j,k}$: A continuous auxiliary variable denoting the reference per-flow data transmission volume across the aggregated optical circuits from pod $i$ to pod $j$ during the $k$-th time interval.
+It is introduced to facilitate the modeling of bandwidth-fairness constraints among all active tasks sharing this inter-pod connection. \end{itemize}